jessiepelosi/GOGetter/README.md

 # GOGetter

-Scripts for the GOGetter pipeline.
+Scripts for the GOgetter pipeline.
 If you use this pipeline, please cite the following paper:

 Sessa, E.B., J.A.
 Pelosi, R. Masalia, N. Arrigo, and M.S.
 Barker.
-GOGetter... blah blah.
+GOgetter: A pipeline for obtaining curated GO annotations for plant genetic data.

 ## Dependencies
 1. perl